LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection: Method

 \subsubsection{LEG Module}

-The LEG module, shown in Fig.~\ref{fig_LEG_module}, processes the input feature \(\mathbf{F}_{in}\) through an edge-Gaussian aggregation (EGA) submodule, which yield the features \( \mathbf{F}_{ega} \).
-To emphasize critical channels, we adopt an efficient channel attention (ECA) strategy~\cite{wang2020ecanet}.
+As shown in \cref{fig_arch}(c), LEG module processes the input feature \(\mathbf{F}_{in}\) through an EGA submodule, which yield the features \( \mathbf{F}_{ega} \).
+To emphasize critical channels, we adopt the ECA strategy~\cite{wang2020ecanet}.
 The ECA is represented as:

-where \( \texttt{Conv}^{k}_{1D} \) is an adaptive one-dimensional convolution with kernel size \(k\) proportional to the channel count \(C\), and GAP is channel-wise global average pooling.
-This strategy selectively enhances essential channels while minimizing redundant features, thus improving feature semantics.
+where \( \texttt{Conv}^{z}_{1D} \) is an adaptive one-dimensional convolution with kernel size \(z\) proportional to the channels \(C\), GAP is channel-wise global average pooling, and \(\otimes\) indicates element-wise multiplication.